Race day information

 To view these PDF files, you may need to download the free Adobe Reader.

-Changes to the Instructions for Crews for 2025
+Changes to these Instructions for Crews for 2026

 Sorry to have to say this but we were disappointed by the state that quite a few people left the toilets in last year.